sakshamhere/Security/VAPT/Web/Learnings/OSINT/Booking.com.md

 # 4. DNS Records

 We got
-- `A` Record which we already know apart from that
+- `A`    Returns an IPv4 address of the requested domain as a result., Record which we already know apart from that
+- `AAAA` Returns an IPv6 address of the requested domain.
 - `NS`   Record which are nameservers used to resolve FQDN to IP address
-- `MX` Records which are mail servers
+- `MX`   Returns the responsible mail servers as a result.
-- `TXT` Records which gives more info
+- `TXT`  This record can contain various information.
+The all-rounder can be used, e.g., to validate the Google Search Console or validate SSL certificates.
+In addition, SPF and DMARC entries are set to validate mail traffic and protect it from spam.
+- `SOA`  Provides information about the corresponding DNS zone and email address of the administrative contact.
+- `CNAME` 	This record serves as an alias.
+If the domain www.hackthebox.eu should point to the same IP, and we create an A record for one and a
+           CNAME record for the other.

 The Core information we can see right now is